Chechen–Russian conflict: Ethnic cleansing of Chechens from their homeland

 Statue of Aleksey Yermolov in Grozny with one of his quotes in reference to Chechens: "There is no people more vile and insidious under the sun."
 The statue was reinstated in 1949, four years after the Chechens were ethnically cleansed from their homeland, and it stood until 1989.
 In modern times Yermolov has been accused of genocide.

 Nazi Germany invaded the Soviet Union in June 1941.
 Soviet historiography falsely accuses Chechens of joining the Wehrmacht en masse, although this notion is not accepted in any other academic instances.
 Modern Russian historiography itself also admits that there is little merit to these accusations.
 By January 1943, the German retreat started, while the Soviet government began discussing the deportation of Chechen and Ingush people far from the North Caucasus, this was despite the fact Chechens and Ingush served in the Red Army like any other of the nations in the Soviet Union.
 In February 1944, under the direct command of Lavrentiy Beria, almost half a million Chechens and Ingush were removed from their homes and forcibly settled in Central Asia in an act of ethnic cleansing.
 They were put in forced labor camps in Kazakhstan and Kirghizia.
 Estimates on casualties range from 170,000 up to 200,000, with some evidence also indicating that 400,000 people perished.
 The victims perished mostly due to hypothermia (freezing to death) and starvation, although massacres were not uncommon.
 The most notable of the massacres during the deportation was the Khaibakh massacre, in which an estimated 700 Chechen children, elderly and women were locked in a barn and burned alive, reportedly due to problems with their transportation.
-Mikhail Gvishiani, the officer responsible for the massacre was praised and promised a medal by Lavrentiy Beria himself.
+Mikhail Gvishiani, the officer responsible for the massacre was praised and promised a medal by Beria himself.
 A 2004 European Parliament resolution states that the deportation was a genocide.